 for some additive constant $C$.

 The shape and scale of the pdf $g_\lambda$ play a crucial role for posterior consistency.
 Intuitively, we may decompose the parameter space $\BR^{p_n}$ into three subsets: neighborhood set $B_1=\{\|\bbeta-\bbeta^*\|\leq\epsilon_n\}$, ``overfitting'' set $B_2=\{\|\bX(\bbeta-\bbeta^*)-\bvarepsilon\|\lesssim \sigma^*\sqrt n\}\backslash B_1$ and the rest $B_3$.
 Heuristically, the likelihood $f(\bbeta_2)\gtrsim f(\bbeta_1) \gtrsim f(\bbeta_3)$ for any $\bbeta_i\in B_i$, $i=1,2,3$.
-Therefore, to drive the posterior mass toward the set $B_1$, it is sufficient to require that $\pi(B_1)\gg\pi(B_2)$, and ratio $\pi(B_1)/\pi(B_3)$ is not too tiny.
-In other words, the prior should 1) assign at least a minimum probability mass around $\bbeta^*$, and 2) assign tiny probability mass over the overfitting set.
-However, under high dimensional settings, the ``overfitting'' set is geometrically intractable (and it expands to infinite) due to the arbitrariness of eigen-structure of the design matrix.
-Therefore, analytically, it is difficult to directly study the prior on ``overfitting'' set.
-One possible way to control the prior on ``overfitting'' set, is to impose a strong prior concentration for each $\beta_j$, such that the most of the prior mass is allocated on the ``less-complicated'' models under certain complexity measure.
-Under regular identifiability conditions, overfitting models are always complicated, hence prior on ``overfitting'' models is small.
-But it is worthy noting that overfitting models are subset of all complicated models, and strong prior concentration is only a sufficient condition.
-When the geometry of overfitting set is easier to handle, e.g. under $p_n=o(n)$ or normal means models, overfitting set is still an neighborhood set of $\bbeta^*$ (potentially it is annulus-shaped), then it is absolutely unnecessary to require a strong prior concentration, and one only need to impose conditions on the local shape of prior around $\bbeta^*$. see \cite{Ghosal1999,ChenC2008,VanSV2017_2}.
+Therefore, to drive the posterior mass toward the set $B_1$, it is sufficient to require that $\pi(B_1)\gg\pi(B_2)$ and the ratio $\pi(B_1)/\pi(B_3)$ is not too tiny.
+In other words, the prior distribution should 1) assign at least a minimum probability mass around $\bbeta^*$, and 2) assign a tiny probability mass on the overfitting set.
+However, under the high dimensional setting, the ``overfitting'' set is geometrically intractable (and it expands to infinite) due to the arbitrariness of the eigen-structure of the design matrix.
+Therefore, analytically, it is difficult to directly study the prior on the ``overfitting'' set.
+One possible way to control the prior on the ``overfitting'' set is to impose a strong prior concentration for each $\beta_j$ such that the most of the prior mass is allocated on the ``less-complicated'' models under certain complexity measure.
+Under regular identifiability conditions, the overfitting models are always complicated, so the prior probability mass on the ``overfitting'' models should be small, but it is worth noting that the overfitting models are a subset of all complicated models and strong prior concentration is only a sufficient condition.
+When the geometry of the overfitting set is easier to handle, e.g. under $p_n=o(n)$ or in the normal means models, the overfitting set can be a neighboring set of $\bbeta^*$, potentially annulus-shaped.
+In this case, it is absolutely unnecessary to require a strong prior concentration on the neighboring set of $\bbeta^*$.
+That is, we only need to impose conditions on the local shape of the prior around $\bbeta^*$, see \cite{Ghosal1999,ChenC2008,VanSV2017_2}.
 This is also the key difference between high dimensional models and slowly increasing models/normal means models.